-Portfolio: The profession of teaching is both an art and a science and your portfolio is a collection that reflects your tenure journey here at the college.

-- 4. Participate in professional development sessions offered in the CTE. - 5.
-End of the 3rd semester, complete a post-observation reflection incorporating feedback from the chair/coordinator evaluation, dean evaluation, and student perceptions.
-A plan of ongoing improvement should be also included and assessed in the 4th semester.
+- 15. Continue working on your tenure project and begin to collect and organize portfolio documents.
+Portfolio: The profession of teaching is both an art and a science, and your portfolio is a collection that reflects your tenure journey here at the college. - 16.
+At the end of the 3rd semester, complete a post-observation reflection incorporating feedback from the chair/coordinator evaluation, dean evaluation, and student perceptions.
+An ongoing growth plan should also be included and assessed in the 4th semester. - 17.
+Continue to reflect on your teaching philosophy.